Memory allocation

 In normal safe programming there is no explicit new / delete so there is no way to forget to free an object.
 There are no pointers either so code cannot call a dangling pointer or inadvertently call a null pointer.

-1. A Box is a managed pointer that holds a heap allocated object.
-A box cannot be cloned, so there is only one owner at any time.
+is a managed pointer that holds a heap allocated object.
+A box cannot be cloned, so there is only one owner at any time. - A

-2. A Cell is a mutable memory location - it can hold any kind of copyable type and the value within it can be changed.
+is a mutable memory location - it can hold any kind of copyable type and the value within it can be changed. - A

 The advantage for programmers, is that once you define the lifetime of an object properly it just comes into existence and goes away correctly.
 In many cases this lifetime management comes with zero runtime cost, or if there is a cost it is no more than the same code correctly written in C/C++.